What is beSTORM?

-beSTORM is a security assessment tool that performs an exhaustive analysis to uncover new and unknown vulnerabilities in network-enabled software applications during the development cycle.
+beSTORM is a security assessment tool that performs an exhaustive analysis to uncover new and unknown vulnerabilities in software and applications during the development cycle.
 By automatically testing billions of attack combinations, beSTORM ensures the security of products before they are deployed saving companies millions in costs associated with fixing security holes after products are shipped. beSTORM is different than older generation tools that use attack signatures or attempts to locate known vulnerabilities in products.

 Security is now a primary concern among end-users and software vendors are struggling to make their software more secure before it ships.
 As corporate professionals are driven by compliancy regulations for financial records and overall data security, there is a growing requirement for many companies to ensure that third party software applications meet stringent security certifications.
 Software applications that are not fully tested prior to deployment make companies more vulnerable and leave customers feeling insecure.

 With beSTORM, software developers can test their software for security holes during the development process, the way Quality Assurance (QA) is done today.
 Since this is done automatically, developers can test and re-test new versions as they are coming out, no matter how short their development cycle is.

 Checking for vulnerabilities can help spot the security flaws before the software is shipped.
 This means that flaws that are discovered today by hackers will be identified and fixed by developers - before the product is released to the market.
 This will result in increasingly secure software and lower the number of security flaws that can be used by attackers.